coradavies/Colorado-Forest-Bees/README.md

 __________
 DATA FILES
 __________
-The following provides information for columns designations in all data files included in this repository.
+The following provides information for column designations in all data files included in this repository.
 _____________________________________________________________________________________
-Basal_area.csv
+Basal_area.csv - Contains plot-level tree data
 	Site - site number
 	Treatment - Control or Thinned
 	Sample - sample number (10 taken at each site)